-Member tool: CIPD Buddy BETA
+Member tool: CIPD Buddy AI

-Experiment with AI to find answers on this topic with our prototype.
-Login to explore CIPD Buddy
+Use AI to find trusted answers on our Knowledge hub.
+Start using CIPD Buddy

 Essential points

 • A whistleblower is protected in law if they reasonably believe that the wrongdoing they disclose is in the public interest – this depends on the Chesterton test.
-This considers the number of people affected, the nature and impact of the wrongdoing and who the wrongdoer is.

 • Reporting a criminal offence, a health and safety risk, a risk to the environment, a miscarriage of justice, a company breaking the law, or covering up wrongdoing all count as whistleblowing, but purely personal grievances do not.

 • Whistleblowers making a disclosure that qualifies for protection can bring a tribunal claim if they are treated unfairly or lose their job for doing so.
-They can either bring an unlawful detriment or unfair dismissal claim.
+They can either bring an unlawful detriment or an unfair dismissal claim.

 To continue reading, log in or become a member